free-xueq-jianb/free-xueq-jianb.github.io/source/_posts/huang-xueqin-journalist.md

 It was possible that she could take a break in 2019.
 Huang Xueqin visited the University of Hong Kong before her official enrollment.
 No one expected that the Anti-Extradition Law Amendment Bill Movement would break out at this time.

-> “亲身经历了，就不能假装无知”
-> After experiencing all of these I could not just turn away
+## After experiencing all of these I could not just turn away

 On June 9th, more than 1 million Hong Kong people paraded on the streets and carried out peaceful demonstrations to oppose the amendment to the Extradition Law Amendment Bill.
 In the historical scene of the social movement, Huang Xueqin joined the initial parade with the journalist mission of ’voicing, participating, witnessing and recording’.